atlasxomics/AtlasXbrowser_docs/docs/ExampleWalkthrough.rst

 #.
 Once the BSA image is loaded on screen the image can be rotated as desired.
 This particular image does not require rotation however there is no harm in using the rotation buttons as the image can always be re-oriented to its origin.

 #.
 Following rotation, the image must be cropped.
-Activate cropping by selecting **Acivate** within the **Cropping** section in the top right of the screen.
+Activate cropping by selecting **Activate** within the **Cropping** section in the top right of the screen.

 #.
 Drag the corners of the square to include the entire *Region of Interest*, defined by the fluorescently stained BSA lines.